opendistro/for-elasticsearch-docs/docs/ad/index.md

 You will have to wait for some time to see the anomaly results.
 The detector needs at least 6 data points in 8 continuous intervals (shingles) to initialize.
 So, if the detector interval is 10 min, the detector might take more than an hour to initialize.
-If you see the detector pending in initialization for a long time, increase the detector interval to fasten the process.
+If you see the detector pending in initialization for a long time, decrease the detector interval to fasten the process.
 Or, use the [profile detector](./api#profile-detector) operation to make sure you have sufficient data in a shingle size of 8.

 ![Anomaly detection results](../images/ad.png)

 The **Live anomalies** chart shows you the live anomaly results for the last 60 intervals.
 For example, if the interval is set to 10, it shows the results for the last 600 minutes.
+This chart is refreshed every 30 seconds.

 The **Anomaly history** chart plots the anomaly grade with the corresponding measure of confidence.

 Anomaly grade is a number between 0 and 1 that indicates the level of severity of how anomalous a data point is.
 An anomaly grade of 0 represents “not an anomaly,” and a non-zero value represents the relative severity of the anomaly.
 The confidence score is an estimate of the probability that the reported anomaly grade matches the expected anomaly grade.
 Confidence increases as the model observes more data and learns the data behavior and trends.
 Note that confidence is distinct from model accuracy.

 The **Feature breakdown** graph plots the features based on the aggregation method.
 On the top-right corner, you can vary the date-time range of the detector.

+The **Anomaly occurrence** table shows the `Start time`, `End time`, `Data confidence`, and `Anomaly grade` for each anomaly detected.

 ### Step 4: Set up alerts